cse-sim/cse/doc/src/records/dhwsys.md

         -   DHWLOOPSEG
             -   DHWLOOPBRANCH

-No actual controls are modeled.
+Minimal modeling is included for physically realistic controls.
 For example, if several DHWHEATERs are included in a DHWSYS, an equal fraction of the required hot water is assumed to be produced by each heater, even if they are different types or sizes.
-Thus a DHWSYS is in some ways just a collection of components, rather than a physically realistic system.
+Thus a DHWSYS is in some ways a collection of components as opposed to an explicitly connected system.
+This approach avoids requiring detailed input that would impose impractical user burden, especially in compliance applications.

 **dhwsysName**